-If you need spine or neck surgery, our spine team uses the latest minimally invasive surgical techniques so you recover more quickly with less pain.
-In fact, we even offer outpatient back surgery options - which means no hospital stay!
+If you need spine or neck surgery, the spine team at PCI Orthopedics uses the latest minimally invasive surgical techniques, allowing you to recover faster with less pain.
+In fact, we even offer outpatient back surgery options, which means no hospital stay!

 Currently Available Outpatient Spine Surgery Options